arifkyi/PegasusSpyWare_Check_Android/README.md

 or if you want to mounting directory you can use this command <br>
 docker run --rm -it --network host -v "$PWD:/mnt/tmp" mvt

+# Alternatively if The DockerFile above not Work
+pull from my Image Repository https://hub.docker.com/r/arifkyi/mvt
 # Usage

 <b> Now download the IOCS STIX files </b>